ArthurClemens/polythene/docs/components/react/dialog.md

 * `body`
 * `footer`

+Variations:

-The `header` can be substibuted with convenience option `title`: this draws the title text according to Material Design specs.
+* The `header` can be substibuted with convenience option `title`: this draws the title text according to Material Design specs.

-The `footer` can be substibuted with convenience option `footerButtons`: this accepts an array of buttons and will be drawn  right-aligned according to Material Design specs.
+* The `footer` can be substibuted with convenience option `footerButtons`: this accepts an array of buttons and will be drawn  right-aligned according to Material Design specs.
+* Use `fullBleed` to remove the padding from the body area
+* Use `borders` to conditionally add a top and bottom border to the body

 #### Example with a Toolbar as custom header and footer